YosysHQ/nextpnr/docs/archapi.md

 ### std::string getChipName() const

-Return a string representation of the ArchArgs that was used to construct this object.
+Return a user-friendly string representation of the ArchArgs that was used to construct this object.

+### ArchArgs archArgs() const

+Return the `ArchArgs` used to construct this object.

+### IdString archArgsToId(ArchArgs args) const

+Return an internal IdString representation of the ArchArgs that was used to construct this object.

 ### int getGridDimX() const